kasir-barati/html-css/19-box-layout/README.md

 - In languages such as English:

-  - The inline direction is **left to right** on the X-axis.
+  - The inline direction is **left to right**.
-  - And when the text wraps it goes in the block direction from top to bottom on the Y-axis.
+  - And when the text wraps it goes in the block direction from top to bottom.

   ![English block and inline direction](./english-block-inline-direction.png)

 - In languages such as Persian:

-  - The inline direction is **right to left** on the X-axis.
+  - The inline direction is **right to left**.
-  - And when you run out of space in the inline direction we move in the block direction from top to bottom in Y-axis.
+  - And when you run out of space in the inline direction we move in the block direction from top to bottom.

   ![Persian block and inline direction](./persian-block-inline-direction.png)

 - In languages such as Japanese:

-  - The inline direction is **top to bottom** on the Y-axis.
+  - The inline direction is **top to bottom**.
   - And when we wanna go to the next line we move horizontally.
-Thus the block direction is **right to left** on the X-axis.
+Thus the block direction is **right to left**.

   ![Japanese block and inline direction](./japanese-block-inline-direction.png)